 Accommodation: Where to Stay in Santorini: Best Areas & Hotels

-One of the top bucket list travel destinations, Bora Bora sets the bar high for an ideal beach vacation.
+One of the top bucket list travel destinations in the world, Bora Bora sets the bar high for an ideal beach vacation.
 A utopia set in the heart of French Polynesia, this fabulous archipelago is all turquoise waters; soft white sand; and lush, volcanic peaks.
 It's going to be almost impossible to beat the islands' spectacular beauty.

 Accommodation: Top-Rated Resorts in Tahiti

 Iceland is one of the best places to catch a glimpse of the northern lights.
-While you can likely see them at any point of the year, the most spectacular shows happen between mid-October and early April.
+While you can likely see them at any point of the year, the best time to see the most spectacular shows happen between mid-October and early April.
 At this time, the night skies are at their darkest, which presents a remarkable contrast.

 New York is one of the most exciting bucket list places to visit.
 It's also one of the most popular.

 With so many diverse and interesting attractions (i.e. The Empire State Building, Metropolitan Museum of Art, Central Park, and Guggenheim Museum), it's no wonder people keep returning to this cosmopolitan mecca.

 No matter your interests, be it eating, dancing, shopping, or theatergoing, Manhattan has something (or likely many "somethings") to whet your appetite.
 Want to visit an exhibit like one you've never seen?
 Taste samples at the Museum of Food and Drink, try your hand at espionage at Spyscape, or practice a bit of magic at the Houdini Museum.

 Accommodation: Best Pet-Friendly Hotels in New York City